Writing your report

 Your report is vital in helping our editors decide if the manuscript meets the journal’s criteria for publication, and we ask you to keep the following factors in mind when you write your report:

-Please consult the instructions provided directly by the editor, which may provide more detail or specific instructions for the manuscript under consideration.
+Please also consult the instructions provided directly by the editor, which may provide more detail or specific instructions for the manuscript under consideration.

-The primary purpose of your review is to provide feedback on the soundness of the manuscript.
+The primary purpose of your review is to provide feedback on the soundness of the research reported.
 This will help authors to improve their manuscript and editors to reach a decision.
 We do not ask that you make a recommendation regarding publication, but you can set out the arguments for and against publication if you so wish.

 Elements of a reviewer report